The essential $l$-dimension of finite groups of Lie type, $l \neq 2$: Introduction

-\textbf{Acknowledgements:} I would like to thank Jesse Wolfson for his kind mentorship and generous support.
-I am also grateful to Zinovy Reichstein, Hadi Salmasian, Federico Scavia, and Jean-Pierre Serre for very helpful comments on a draft.
+\textbf{Acknowledgements:} I would like to thank Zinovy Reichstein and Jesse Wolfson for their kind mentorship and invaluable help.
+I am also grateful to Hadi Salmasian, Federico Scavia, and Jean-Pierre Serre for very helpful comments on a draft.